 If parents aren’t yet convinced about the importance of teaching their children to love reading, then point them to this 2010 study, which found that kids given free books of their choice over the summer scored substantially higher on tests during the school year than kids who were not given free books.

 Alvina Lopez is a freelance writer and blog junkie, who blogs about accredited online colleges.
 She welcomes your comments at her email Id: alvina.lopez @gmail.com.

 Celebrate Music and Literacy by taking advantage of Elizabeth’s book Inspired by Listening, a teacher resource book that focuses on how to use listening experiences in your classroom to inspire all kinds of writing (including sentence and paragraph writing, poetry and narratives), reading strategies (including visualization and main idea) and even grammar practice; all while listening to music that you love.
-The book is on sale this month only (March) at 20% off!
+The book is on sale in our shop!